Lawn Service and Maintenance in Spring Hill & Surrounding Areas

 What is your service program?

-TURF QUALITY MANAGEMENT (TQM) - This six time per year service features fertilization, control of Turf Damaging Insects, Broadleaf Weeds, and upon occurrence, diseases.
+TURF QUALITY MANAGEMENT (TQM) - This eight time per year service features fertilization, control of Turf Damaging Insects, Broadleaf Weeds, and upon occurrence, diseases.
 This service does not cover Bees, Moles, Nematodes, Wasps, grass weeds, including but not limited to Crab Grass and Wild Bermuda.
 This service does not guarantee 100% weed control.
 Fungus (fungi spores) is primarily transmitted by air, water, or mechanical devices.
 It will be treated on an occurrence basis and only the infected area of the lawn will be treated.